 The Humboldt Redwoods State Park includes:

-- The Rockefeller Forest, home of the Giant Tree (over 350 feet tall!)
+- The Rockefeller Forest is home to the Giant Tree (over 350 feet tall!).

 - Founders Grove and the Dyerville Giant

 - Shrine Drive Thru Tree (one of the last remaining drive-thru trees)